mivanic/GeneralEquilibrium.jl/README.md

     - To turn a Fortran-style HAR file into a Julia dictionary, you may use package [HeaderArrayFile](https://github.com/mivanic/HeaderArrayFile.jl)
     - You may either aggregate your data outside module `GTAPv7`, e.g., by using GTAPAgg or FlexAgg programs also distributed by the GTAP Center, or you can use function `aggregate_data` in model `GTAPv7` as explained below

-- To aggregate GTAP data in module `GTAPv7`, you can run function `aggregate_data(; hData, hParameters, mapping)` with the following arguments:
+- To aggregate GTAP data in module `GTAPv7`, you can run function `aggregate_data(; hData, hParameters, hSets, comMap, regMap, endMap)` with the following arguments:
     - `hData`: a Dict object with the keys appropriate for the GTAPv7 model data (e.g., "vfob", "evos", etc.)
     - `hParameters`: a Dict object with the keys appropriate for the GTAPv7 model parameters (e.g., "esbq", etc.)
-    - `mapping`: a Dict object with four keys:
     - `comMap`: a Named Vector which maps original commodities to the new ones
     - `regMap`: a Named Vector which maps original regions to the new ones
     - `endMap`: a Named Vector which maps original endowments to the new ones
-        - `marMap`: a Named Vector which maps original margin commodities to the new ones

 ```
 # Use packages HeaderArrayFile and NamedArrays to process the initial data
 using HeaderArrayFile, NamedArrays